claws/aioprometheus/docs/user/index.rst

     ram_metric = Gauge("memory_usage_bytes", "Memory usage in bytes.")
     ram_metric.set({'type': "virtual"}, 100)

-A single collector is capable of store multiple metric.
+A single collector is capable of store multiple metric instances.
 For example, the swap memory could also be monitored using this collector:

 .. code-block:: python